Thanksgiving Day in Canada: Traditions and Celebrations

 How Does Canadian Thanksgiving Differ from American Thanksgiving?

-There are some notable differences between the two nations’ Thanksgiving celebrations:
+There are notable differences between the two nations’ Thanksgiving celebrations:

-• Canada’s Thanksgiving is in October, earlier than the American November holiday.
+• Canada’s Thanksgiving is in October, earlier than the American holiday in November.

 • Canadian Thanksgiving isn’t tied to the history of pilgrims and Indigenous peoples like in the U.S.